ALASdoo/accessliaison/content/english/blog/write-better-alt-text-than-ai.md

 AI-generated alt text might seem like a convenient shortcut.
 The truth is that it’s rarely a substitute for human-written descriptions.

 Artificial intelligence algorithms can now excel in recognizing what is in the image.
-The issue is that they can’t understand what an image **means** within the context of the page.
+The issue is that they **can’t understand what an image means within the context of the page**.

 Here’s why relying too much on auto-generated alt text can hurt your site:{#hurt}

 <ul aria-labelledby="hurt">
   <li><strong>It's often inaccurate</strong>: AI might misidentify a product, misread text in images, or fail to grasp brand-specific visuals.</li>
-  <li><strong>It lacks context</strong>: An image of a laptop on a desk might be labeled "computer," but that doesn't help users understand it's a lifestyle image for a SaaS landing page or a product demo.</li>
+  <li><strong>It lacks context</strong>: An image of a laptop on a desk might be labeled `"computer"` but that doesn't help users understand it's a lifestyle image for a SaaS landing page or a product demo.</li>
   <li><strong>It can undermine trust</strong>: For e-commerce brands, unclear image descriptions can lead to uncertainty and lost conversions.</li>
   <li><strong>It doesn't meet compliance standards</strong>: WCAG and accessibility laws require meaningful alternative text, not automated guesses.</li>
 </ul>